Pure extension of the theta divisor over the moduli space of abelian varieties: Background on logarithmic and tropical geometry

 The maps $\on{div}$ are compatible with pushforward of Weil divisors in the case that $X_1$ and $X_2$ are both unimodular, in the sense that the following square commutes:

 Here the left vertical arrow takes an sPL function on $X_2$ to the unique $\sPL$ function on $X_1$ with the same values on the rays (this exists since $X_1$ is unimodular).

-Given a conical function $c$ on $X$, i.e., a global section of $\on{Con}_X$, for any $X' \in R_1(X)$, we can define a rational-valued sPL function $c_{X'}$ on $X'$ by interpolating the values of $c$ on the rays of $X'$, inducing an element of $\on{W-Div}_\bb Q( X')$.
-Compatibility with pushforward means that these divisors assemble to form an element of $\logwbDiv_\bb R(X)$.
+Given a conical function $c$ on $X$, i.e., a global section of $\on{Con}_X$, for any $X' \in R_1(X)$, we can define a real-valued sPL function $c_{X'}$ on $X'$ by interpolating the values of $c$ on the rays of $X'$, inducing an element of $\on{W-Div}( X')$.
+The compatibility with pushforward implies that these divisors assemble to form an element of $\logwbDiv(X)$.
 In this way we define an additive group homomorphism

-from the set of conical functions on $X$. \begin{lemma} We write $\on{Div}(U)$ for the group of Weil divisors on $U$.
+from the set of conical functions on $X$. \begin{lemma} We write $\on{Div}(U)$ for the group of Weil divisors on $U$ with integral coefficients.
 Then the map

-induced by Zariski closure of divisors and by \eqref{eq:con_to_div} is injective.
-If $X$ is log smooth then it is an isomorphism. \end{lemma} \begin{proof} For injectivity, note that divisors in the image of \eqref{eq:con_to_div} are always supported in the complement of $U$.
-For surjectivity, we can decompose any log Weil b-divisor $D$ into a summand $D_B$ supported on the boundary, and a summand $D_U$ consisting of divisors whose generic point is contained in $U$.
-Then $D_U$ lies in the image of $\on{Div}(U)$.
-To show that $D_B$ lies in the image of $\on{Con}(X)$ we may work locally (and then patch, by injectivity), assuming that $X$ is atomic with cone $\sigma$.
-By log smoothness, the irreducible components of the boundary divisors of models of $X$ correspond to unique rays in $\sigma$ with rational slope, and if a component $Y$ has multiplicity $m$ in $D_B$ then we take the conical function to have value $m$ on the first lattice point on the ray corresponding to $Y$.
-This recipe (uniquely) determines a conical function on $\sigma$ which maps to $D_B$. \end{proof} Without the log smoothness assumption, rays in $\sigma$ would still determine divisors in the boundary of models of $X$, but these divisors might not be irreducible, and the above argument (and indeed the lemma) would fail.
+induced by Zariski closure of divisors and by the map $\divisor$ from \eqref{eq:con_to_div}, is injective.
+If $X$ is log smooth then it is an isomorphism.

+\end{lemma} \begin{proof} For injectivity, note that divisors in the image of $\divisor$ are always supported in the complement of $U$.
+Assume that $X$ is log smooth.
+For surjectivity, we can decompose any log Weil b-divisor $\bb D$ into a summand $\bb D_B$ supported on the boundary, and a summand $\bb D_U$ consisting of divisors whose generic point is contained in $U$.
+Then $\bb D_U$ lies in the image of $\on{Div}(U)$.
+To show that $\bb D_B$ lies in the image of $\on{Con}(X)$ we may work locally (and then patch, by injectivity), assuming that $X$ is atomic with cone $\sigma$.
+As $X$ is log smooth, the irreducible components of the boundary divisors of models of $X$ correspond to unique rays in $\sigma$ with rational slope, and if a component $Y$ has multiplicity $m$ in $\bb D_B$ then we take the conical function to have value $m$ on the first lattice point on the ray corresponding to $Y$.
+This recipe (uniquely) determines a conical function on $\sigma$ which maps to $\bb D_B$. \end{proof} \begin{remark} Without assuming that $X$ is log smooth, rays in $\sigma$ would still determine divisors in the boundary of models of $X$, but these divisors might not be irreducible, and the above argument (and indeed the surjectivity in the lemma) would fail.
+For example, one could take $X = \bb A^2$ where the log structure is trivial outside the coordinate axes and has constant rank~$1$ over the coordinate axes.
+Then $X$ is log flat but not log smooth (over the point with trivial log structure), and the union of the coordinate axes, which corresponds to the unique ray in the associated cone, is not irreducible. \end{remark} \begin{remark} Assuming $X$ is log smooth, if $D$ is a Weil divisor supported outside $U$ then Lemma~\ref{lem:con_injective} implies it comes from a unique PL function.
+We denote that function by $\phi_D$. \end{remark}